MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/agent/notifications-screen-pop.md

 ##### Incoming chat notification

-You see a notification for an incoming chat engagement request.
+You see a notification for an incoming chat conversation request.
 When you accept the chat request, a screen pops with the details of the customer in the Customer 360 page.
 Simultaneously, session is started, and chat window expands in the left panel of Unified Service Desk.

 ![omni-channel incoming chat alert notification](../media/oc-usd-incoming-chat-request-notification.png "Omni-channel incoming chat alert notification")